tatu-at-datastax/json-api-analyzer-filter/README.md

 Instances of `JsonFeidlExtractorFactory` and `JsonFieldExtractor` are thread-safe and can be shared between threads.
-They should be cached as much as possible: for former a Singleton is enough, and for latter, a size-bound Caffeine cache keyed by field definitions is recommended.
+They should be cached as much as possible: for former a Singleton is enough, and for latter, a size-bound cache (like `Caffeine`) keyed by field definition `String` is recommended; this avoids processing to build token filter (which should not be particularly expensive but is not free either).

 ## Implementation